-Before planning a trip to Disney World, you should consider how busy the parks are expected to be during the time you would like to go.
+Before planning a trip to Disney World, you should always consider how busy the parks are expected to be during the time you would like to go.
 Crowd levels can definitely affect the quality of your trip.

 Special Events and Celebrations

 Because Disney World doesn’t celebrate Easter to the same extent that it does Halloween and Christmas, you won’t find a lot of special events or celebrations.
 But, there are a few things to look forward to.

 (Please note: Things are always changing from year to year at Disney World, so it’s always a good idea to check to see what will be happening while you are there.
 To find out exactly what is happening, check Disney’s website or call them at 1-407-W-DISNEY.)

 At the Magic Kingdom, you will find Mr. and Mrs. Easter Bunny out for meet and greets in their Easter best.
 Generally they are out for photos daily leading up to Easter.
 They can usually be found in Town Square.